 As people age, they are besieged by many problems.
 And this was the case when I clocked 35 years.
 I started experiencing muscle loss, low sex drive, weak bones, increased belly fat, and low sperm count.
 In short, I wasn’t fit nor healthy.
 The mentioned problems affected my confidence as well as my sexual life.
 I had to search for answers and discovered it all had to do with my testosterone levels.

 I am no scientist, but it’s common knowledge that hormones play a significant role in defining gender.
 When it comes to male hormones, testosterone reigns supreme.
 It’s generated in our testicles, although it can also be produced in female ovaries, albeit in small quantities.
+It also contributes to the production of human pheromones, which are responsible for making us smell good to potential partners.

 Testosterone plays a vital role in men, even beyond puberty.
 It’s responsible for controlling bone density, increasing muscle mass, regulating libido, boosting sperm production, and controlling body fat levels.